aws4embeddedlinux/demo-iot-automotive-cloud/README-RichSensorData.md

 ### Downloading and Uploading Artifacts

+Note: If the bucket already exists (which is extremely likely for any deployment other than the one for the biga-dev aws account), you do not need to do these steps.

-Follow the instructions [here](https://gitlab.aws.dev/aws-iot-automotive/IoTAutobahnVehicleAgent/-/blob/mainline/docs/rich-data/rich-data-demo.md?ref_type=heads) to get `aws-iot-fleetwise-edge` code and `rosbag2_rich_data_demo.tar.bz2`.
+Follow the instructions [here](https://gitlab.aws.dev/aws-iot-automotive/IoTAutobahnVehicleAgent/-/blob/mainline/docs/vision-system-data/vision-system-data-demo.md#obtain-the-fwe-code-for-vision-system-data) to get `aws-iot-fleetwise-edge` code and `rosbag2_rich_data_demo.tar.bz2`.

 Upload these artifacts to the S3 bucket: